Esri/arcgis-pro-sdk-community-samples/Geodatabase/DDLAddRemoveFields/AddRemoveFields (C#).md

 ## AddRemoveFields

 <!-- TODO: Write a brief abstract explaining this sample -->
-This sample demonstrates how toAddRemoveFields.
+This sample shows how to use the DDL APIs to add and remove fields in a FeatureClass.

 <a href="https://pro.arcgis.com/en/pro-app/sdk/" target="_blank">View it live</a>

 <!-- TODO: Fill this section below with metadata about this sample-->
 ```
 Language:              C#
-Subject:               $subject$
+Subject:               Framework
 Contributor:           ArcGIS Pro SDK Team <arcgisprosdk@esri.com>
 Organization:          Esri, https://www.esri.com
-Date:                  02/22/2023
+Date:                  10/01/2023
-ArcGIS Pro:            3.1
+ArcGIS Pro:            3.2
 Visual Studio:         2022
 .NET Target Framework: net6.0-windows
 ```